FND-Education-Project/FND-Education/course/part-1-understanding-fnd/module-01-what-fnd-is/03-remission-recovery-and-what-improvement-can-mean.md

 [Research and Sources](#research-and-sources)
 ***
 ## For Clinicians and the Care Team

+If you are looking for a reference guide on treatments for specific symptoms, our [reference](https://github.com/FND-Education-Project/FND-Education/blob/main/reference/recovery-techniques/README.md) page contains a complete index of techniques.

 **How can clinicians help the patient understand remission and recovery?** Explain that remission, symptom improvement, functional improvement and quality of life are related but different outcomes.
 Be honest that the course of FND varies and avoid promising either complete recovery or permanent disability from group-level evidence alone. (*citations* [1](#citation-1), [2](#citation-2))